 Finally, installation and budget are considerations for the project.
 Here, we’ll delve into all the details that you need to know to find the type that is the right fit for your access point.

-A. Categories of Fence Gate Latches
+A. Categories of Gate Latch Types

 The latch is named for its operation mechanism, and as such it uses gravity to close the catch.
 It works as the barricade is closing using the force of the swing to push the latch arm past the strike plate and allowing the arm to fall into the catch.

-This is an attractive option because it can also be self-latching, meaning that if the door gets captured by the wind and closed the arm should fall into place on its own without any outside intervention.
+This is an attractive option because it can also be self-latching, meaning that if the door gets captured by the wind and closes, the arm should fall into place on its own without any outside intervention.

 Gravity based models are always two-sided because the arm must fall into the strike in order to operate.
 On a wooden barricade, you can open it from either side of the door.

 While the option is simple to use, the basic model doesn’t provide much security.
-You can look for lockable designs, or add a second deadbeat or slide bolt to the barrier if you want it to be impenetrable.
+You can look for lockable designs, or add a second deadbolt or slide bolt to the barrier if you want it to be impenetrable.

 Most designs with locking options will feature a hole where you can insert a padlock.
 You’ll need to either remember a combination or carry a key to use this feature.

-From an installation standpoint, double sided gravity designs are usually used with an in-swinging option.
+From an installation standpoint, double-sided gravity designs are usually used with an in-swinging option.
 However, it’s possible to reverse the installation and put the arm on the street side to use it with an out-swinging door.

-Spring loaded varieties differ from their gravity counterparts because they utilize a spring to facilitate the closing action.
+Spring-loaded varieties differ from their gravity counterparts because they utilize a spring to facilitate the closing action.
 Typically more expensive than a gravity option, spring models provide a smoother action on the handle when you open or close the barrier.

 The spring mechanism works when the latch arm snaps into place by pressure put on the spring that secures the arm.

-Spring loaded options will always be two-sided.
+Spring-loaded options will always be two-sided.
 These two-way models allow the door to be opened from either side, and there are lockable varieties available.

-Just like gravity models, spring loaded latches are typically used on an in-swinging option, but you can reverse the installation for an out-swinging gate if needed.
+Just like gravity models, spring-loaded latches are typically used on an in-swinging option, but you can reverse the installation for an out-swinging gate, if needed.
 Depending on the style and manufacturer you purchase from, installation difficulty can range from straightforward and simple to complex.

 Source: Home Depot